Wildcards

 B??AR.TXT

-Wildcards will match both Short and Long filenames
+Wildcards match both the Short and Long filename

-The command DIR /X will reveal short filenames - where many similar names exist in the same folder the short file name (SFN) may not be an obvious contraction of the long name. e.g.
+The command DIR /X will reveal short filenames if they exist, where many similar names exist in the same folder the short file name (SFN) will not always be an obvious contraction of the long name. e.g.

 DIR /X